-There’s an element of crossover between the mancave and the media room these days, with increasingly sophisticated home theatre solutions being installed as the man cave evolves.
+There’s a bit of crossover between the mancave and the media room these days.
+Increasingly sophisticated home theatre solutions are being installed as the man cave evolves.
 The no-brainers are the biggest TV you can afford, a wicked surround sound system, the latest consoles and streaming devices.
-In terms of mod-cons, many modern man caves also routinely come with dishwashers, microwaves, wine fridges and humidors.
+Many modern man caves also routinely come with dishwashers, microwaves, wine fridges and humidors.

 5. The movie buff

-Your man cave will be as luxe as your pockets are deep, but if you’re setting up a home theatre, you’ll likely already also be looking at luxury recliners, home theatre projectors and a rear projection screen (fairly easy DIYs, but if you need a hand, try a home theatre specialist).
+Your man cave will be as luxe as your pockets are deep.
+But if you’re setting up a home theatre, for starters you’re looking at luxury recliners, home theatre projectors and a rear projection screen.
+(Some of these are fairly easy DIYs to install, but if you need a hand, try a home theatre specialist).